On a connection between total positivity and Bernoulli stopping problems: Applications

 \subsection{Selecting the $m$th Last Success}

-The following theorem generalises Theorem 2 in \cite{BrussPaindaveine}, providing the optimal stopping rule for the \( m \)th last-success problem in the infinite-horizon case.

-\begin{thm} Consider the {$m$th last success} stopping problem in an infinite sequence of independent Bernoulli trials.
-Suppose the success profile $p \coloneqq (p_1, p_2, \ldots)$ satisfies the condition $\sum_k p_k < \infty$ and that zero payoff is awarded for never stopping.
-An optimal rule exists, and the strategy is to stop at the first success, if any, occurring on or after index $k^*$, where
+The optimisation task in this last-success problem is defined in (\ref{def.optimal.rule}) with $\ell=m$.
+We generalise Theorem 2 in \cite{BrussPaindaveine} to the infinite-horizon setting as follows. \begin{thm} Consider the {$m$th last-success} problem in an infinite sequence of independent Bernoulli trials.
+Suppose $\sum_k p_k < \infty$ and that zero payoff is awarded for never stopping.
+Then an optimal rule exists, and the optimal strategy is to stop at the first success, if any, occurring on or after index

-The optimal value of the problem is given by $s_m(k_*)$. \end{thm} \begin{proof} The optimisation task, as defined in (\ref{def.optimal.rule}) with $\ell=m$, aims to maximise the payoff $f$ where $f_k = s_{m-1}(k+1)$ and $f_\infty=s_{m-1}(\infty)=0$.
-The continuation payoff at this stage is $g_k = s_m(k+1)$.
-By Proposition \ref{prop.unimodal.sm}, both $f$ and $g$ are unimodal, which , in conjunction with Theorem \ref{thm.unimodal.myopic} and Corollary \ref{cor.threshold}, ensures that the myopic strategy--being a threshold strategy-- is optimal, with the optimal threshold coinciding with the mode of $g$.
-Since the mode of $g$ occurs when $g_{k-1} - g_k$ changes sign from $-$ to $+$ for the first time, it follows from (\ref{eqn.inequality.ola.payoff}), that the mode is located at $k^*= \min \{ j \in \mn: s_{m-1}(j) \ge s_{m}(j)\} = \min \{ j \in \mn: e_{m-1}(j) \ge e_{m}(j)\}$.
-Thus, the mode of $g$, which is the optimal value of the problem, is $g_{k^*}$, yielding the desired result. \end{proof}